750 g chestnut mushrooms, halved

 30 g dried wild mushrooms

-2 dried red chillies, roughly chopped, (remove the seeds for a less spicy result)
+2 dried red chillies, roughly chopped, (remove the seeds for a less spicy

 50 cl hot vegetable stock